Mr-Niraj-Kulkarni/regulatory_text_summarizer/readme.md

 #### 2. Modular Design:
 - Encapsulates functionality in classes for text processing and LLM simulation.
 ### 3. Output Format:
-- Results are saved as a CSV with columns for original text, section headings, and summarized requirements
+- Results are saved as a CSV with columns as provided below:
-    1. file_path
+    1. file_path : path to the regulations file
-    2. file_title
+    2. file_title	: title extracted from the regulations file
-    3. section_number
+    3. section_number : number of the section
-    4. original_text
+    4. original_text	 : the section text that was extracted used for generating summaries
-    5. section_heading
+    5. section_heading	: heading of the section from which text was extracted
-    6. summarized_requirements
+    6. summarized_requirements : summary of the requirements for each section

 ## Simulated LLM Integration